andersensam/mnist-neural-network-c/README.md

 # MNIST Neural Network in C

-This projects aims to create a basic, flexible neural network implementation in C, that predicts the numbers depicted in handwritten images in the MNIST dataset.
+This projects aims to create a flexible neural network implementation in C, that predicts the numbers depicted in handwritten images in the MNIST dataset.

 There are a number of inspirations for this project, including: